eiConsole v.23R1

 - Database server connection port

-The database user must be able to create tables and insert data into it.
+The database user must be able to create tables and insert data into them.

 Preparing the Database

-We’ll start by preparing an MSSQLServer database for this exercise.
-You can use any database which is accessible via JDBC drivers, though we’ll be using Microsoft SQL Server 2016 Express Edition for this exercise.
-If you do not have access to an MSSQLServer please contact your IT department or, if authorized, download and install Microsoft SQL Server 2016 from this URL: https://www.microsoft.com/en-us/sql-server/sql-server-downloads.
-Installation and configuration of an MSSQLServer is out of the scope of this tutorial.
-If you have problems installing or accessing the MSSQLServer or need credentials to access it, please contact your local IT department.
+We’ll start by preparing an MS SQL Server database for this exercise.
+You can use any database that is accessible via JDBC drivers, though we’ll be using Microsoft SQL Server for this exercise.
+If you do not have access to an MS SQL Server, please contact your IT department or, if authorized, download and install Microsoft SQL Server from this link.
+Installation and configuration of an MS SQL Server are outside the scope of this tutorial.
+If you have problems installing or accessing the MS SQL Server or need credentials to access it, please contact your IT department.

-Once you have access to the MSSQLServer, you will need to create the database that will hold the data used in this tutorial and a user that will be used by the eiConsole to connect to the newly created database.
-You can use any tool you like to create the database and user or you can ask your local IT department to create them for you.
+Once you have access to the MS SQL Server, you will need to create the database that will hold the data used in this tutorial and also a user that eiConsole will use to connect to the newly created database.
+You can use any tool you like to create the database and user or you can ask your IT department to create them for you.

 For this tutorial, our newly created database will be called tutorialdb and will be accessed using the following credentials: